downshift-js/downshift/src/hooks/useSelect/README.md

 ## Control Props

-Downshift manages its own state internally and calls your `onChange` and `onStateChange` handlers with any relevant changes.
-The state that downshift manages includes: `isOpen`, `selectedItem` and `highlightedIndex`.
-Returned action function (read more below) can be used to manipulate this state and can likely support many of your use cases. `keysSoFar` is a special case that is used for keeping all the character keys typed at an interval smaller than 500ms.
+Downshift manages its own state internally and calls your `onSelectedItemChange`, `onIsOpenChange`, `onHighlightedIndexChange`, `onInputChange` and `onStateChange` handlers with any relevant changes.
+The state that downshift manages includes: `isOpen`, `selectedItem`, `inputvalue` and `highlightedIndex`.
+Returned action function (read more below) can be used to manipulate this state and can likely support many of your use cases.
-It's not something you need to bother with.

 However, if more control is needed, you can pass any of these pieces of state as a prop (as indicated above) and that state becomes controlled.
 As soon as